Lockstep

 How it works

-Stepwise uses native asymmetric cryptography to encapsulate identity assertions or other personal details (account numbers, identifiers, customer reference numbers etc).
-When an individual needs to present a particular assertion in an online transaction, such as a Card Not Present payment, they do so using thin client software that seals (digitally signs) the transaction with the pertinent Stepwise capsule.
-Thus the transaction cannot be tampered with and replayed, the assertion cannot be stolen and replayed, and the receiver is able to verify the capsule instantly using standard cryptographic software modules.
+Stepwise uses native asymmetric cryptography to encapsulate identity attributes or other personal details (account numbers, identifiers, customer reference numbers etc).
+When an individual needs to present a particular attribute in an online transaction, such as a Card Not Present payment, they do so using thin client software that seals (digitally signs) the transaction with the pertinent Stepwise capsule.
+Thus the transaction cannot be tampered with and replayed, the attribute value cannot be stolen and replayed, and the receiver is able to verify the capsule instantly using standard cryptographic software modules.

 Please refer to technical information, and a set of peer-reviewed conference papers on our research, at the links at the top-left.